Cross Entropy versus Label Smoothing: A Neural Collapse Perspective

-Note that for misclassified testing samples, we measure the within-class variance with respect to the incorrectly predicted class.
-Therefore, a smaller NC1 suggests that their feature vectors align more closely with the mean of the incorrectly predicted class, making the model more confident about its incorrect predictions.
-This results in a smaller entropy and contributes to miscalibration, as evidenced by the right plot of Figure \ref{fig:ece_nc}, where the test ECE starts to rise post 350 epochs, indicating that the model becomes miscalibrated.
-In conclusion, we assert that an excessive level of NC1 causes the model to become overly confident in its predictions, even when those predictions are incorrect, thereby adversely impacting model calibration.
+For misclassified samples, a smaller NC1 indicates that their feature vectors align more closely with the mean of the incorrectly predicted class, making the model more confident about its incorrect predictions. \footnote{For misclassified test samples, we assess the within-class variance relative to the incorrectly predicted class.} As a result, the entropy for misclassified test samples continues to decrease, and the test ECE starts to rise during TPT.
+And if we apply temperature scaling to counteract the regularization effect of label smoothing on feature and classification vector norms, label smoothing loss results in higher ECE due to its stronger NC1.

-\textbf{Weight and feature regularization improve model calibration}.
-By increasing the norm of the classification weight vectors or the feature embeddings, we amplify the logits $\bm{Z}$, thereby increasing the confidence of the network's predictions.
-Notably, the cross-entropy loss is minimized when $\|\bm{Z}\| \rightarrow \infty$.
-In contrast, models trained with LS loss exhibit significantly smaller norms for the classification weight vectors and the last-layer features, as illustrated in the rightmost column of Figure \ref{fig:converge}.
-The lower norms effectively mitigate the overconfidence issue in the model. \looseness=-1

-Temperature scaling as an effective post-processing method to improve model calibration \citep{guo2017calibration}, involves dividing a network's logits by a scalar $T>0$ before applying softmax, thereby softening (for $T>1$) or sharpening (for $T<1$) the predicted probabilities.
-It is noteworthy that adjusting $\delta$ in LS loss can achieve improved model calibration without the need for temperature scaling.
-The smoothing parameter $\delta$ controls the regularization effects on $\bm{W}$ and $\bm{H}$, as empirically illustrated in Figure \ref{fig:nc1nc2} and theoretically demonstrated in Theorem \ref{th1}.
-For further evidence of this claim, in Section \ref{sec:norm_ece_a} of the Appendix, we present a 20-bin reliability plot \citep{niculescu2005predicting} for models trained under CE and LS loss, both before and after temperature scaling for CIFAR-10. \looseness=-1